 What is The Agency Skincare Routine?

-While Curology provides their customers with a complete skincare routine (cleanser, custom formula, moisturizer), Agency does not.
+While Curology provides its customers with a complete skincare routine (cleanser, custom formula, moisturizer), Agency does not.
 Rather, Agency only gives you two options: Future Formula or Future Formula + Dark Spot Formula.

 Future Formula is a customized cream created by your provider to target your skin concerns — from fine lines and firmness to skin texture and more